 Olivia Lomenech Gill

-Olivia is a talented artist, illustrator, and printmaker.
-Gill resides in Northumberland, UK.
+Olivia Lomenech Gill is a talented artist, illustrator, and printmaker who resides in Northumberland, UK.
 Her artwork is inspired by life and depicts humans, animals, and imaginary creatures.
-She owns and operates her printing press.
-Gill has completed a vast array of skillful artwork.
-Gill’s first experience as an illustrator was in 2012 when she had the opportunity to illustrate the book Where My Wellies Take Me.
-Where My Wellies Take Me won the 2013 English 4–11 Picture Book Award in the Fiction 7–11 Years category.
-In 2017, Gill illustrated Fantastic Beasts and Where to Find Them.
-She also illustrated the cover of Scholastic's 2017 edition of Fantastic Beasts and Where to Find them.
-Olivia brought life to the fantasy creatures of the wizarding world with spirited, detailed, and skillful illustrations.
+Gill has completed a vast array of skillful artwork and even owns and operates her own printing press.
+Her first experience as an illustrator was in 2012 when she had the opportunity to illustrate the book Where My Wellies Take Me, written by Clare and Michael Morpurgo.
+Where My Wellies Take Me won the English Association's 2013 English 4–11 Picture Book Award in the Fiction 7–11 Years category.
+Gill illustrated Fantastic Beasts and Where to Find Them as well as the cover of Scholastic's new edition in 2017.
+Gill brought life to the fantasy creatures of the wizarding world with spirited, detailed, and skillful illustrations.

-Chris Riddell was born on April 13, 1962 in Capetown, South Africa.
-Riddell moved to England as a toddler.
-He developed an interest in the arts as a young child.
-Chris Riddell is an award winning illustrator and author.
-He is best known for his illustrative work on The Edge Chronicles, written by Paul Stewart.
-Riddell has been an active illustrator and author since the early 1980's.
-In 2018, he illustrated the The Tales of Beedle the Bard, written by J.K.
-Rowling.
+Chris Riddell was born on April 13, 1962, in Capetown, South Africa.
+Riddell moved to England as a toddler and developed an interest in the arts as a young child.
+Chris Riddell is an award-winning illustrator and author best known for his illustrative work on The Edge Chronicles, cowritten with Paul Stewart.
+Riddell has been an active illustrator and author since the early 1980s.
+In 2018, he illustrated The Tales of Beedle the Bard published by Bloomsbury.

 Oliver Jonathan Moss is a Winchester, UK-based graphic artist born on January 24, 1987.
 He studied literature at the University of Birmingham.
 Illustration was merely a hobby for him, but he started receiving commissions through the Internet and eventually gained popularity.
 He enjoys re-creating movie posters, and his works have often been displayed as limited-edition collectibles by Mondo and Empire magazine.
 He made posters for the cast of Thor and the Star Wars films among others and did cover artwork for the video game Resistance 3.
 He was also the art director for the game Firewatch.